 Third eyelid gland prolapse (TEG prolapse) is common in many breeds but there is a predisposition in the Great Dane, Bulldog, Beagle and Boston terrier.
 Removal is contraindicated because it predisposes to keratoconjunctivitis sicca.
-The Morgan pocketing technique is the approach of choice (see textbooks e.g. BSAVA Manual of Ophthalmology).
+The Morgan pocketing technique is the approach of choice (see Further reading).